How to come up with creative ideas consistently

 A definition of done provides your brain with clear instructions on what it is working on and its final destination.
 We are not just working on a blog post; we are getting it to done, to the place where it’s scheduled and ready to go.

-It’s not enough to have creative ideas, you need to ship them.
+It’s not enough to have creative ideas.
+You need to ship them.
 And the best way I found to ship them is to use time blocking with a clear definition of done for each time block.

 Other resources to help you generate creative ideas: